openshift/runbooks/alerts/openshift-container-storage-operator/CephMdsCacheUsageHigh.md

 ## Mitigation

 Make sure we have enough memory provisioned for MDS cache.
-Default is 4GB, but recomended is minimum 8GB.

 Memory resources for the MDS pods should be updated in the ocs-storageCluster in order to increase the `mds_cache_memory_limit`.
 For example, run the following command